HEP-FCC/FCCSW/Reconstruction/doc/RecCalorimeter.md

 ECAL calorimeter description in `Detector/DetFCChhECalSimple`:

 * Tube geometry with alternating layers of active and passive material
-* Using phi-eta segmentation with offset (NEW: negative eta/phi identifiers not allowed!)
+* Using phi-eta segmentation with offset (Note: negative eta/phi identifiers not allowed!)
 * Calorimeter cells defined by a layer in R + phi-eta segment

 # Digitisation